How to Get a Job as a Graphic Designer Part One

 A good cover letter should tell the firm what position you are applying for.
-Also, it should give the firm an idea of who you are (without bragging about yourself) and what you enjoy doing.
+It should give them an idea of who you are (without bragging about yourself) and what you enjoy doing.
 Then share 1 – 2 comments that you like about their company and why you think that you would be a good fit there.

 3. A resume is not an infographic.

 I cannot stress this enough.
-It has been a recent trend over the past several years to receive resumes as infographics, but this isn’t a good trend.
+It has been a trend for the past 13 years to receive resumes as infographics, but this isn’t a good trend.
 Instead, you should present your resume in a classic layout with attention to your typography.
 For examples of well-designed resumes check out this Pinterest board that we’ve assembled.

 4. Follow up with a hand-written note.